Rationalization: Defense Mechanism Or Logical Fallacy?

 iStock/PeopleImages

 Like most defense mechanisms, rationalization can be beneficial if used correctly in moderation.
-Some defense mechanisms, such as displacement, projection, conversion defense mechanism, and passive-aggression, are often harmful, even when used sparingly.
+Some defense mechanisms, such as displacement, projection, the conversion defense mechanism, and passive-aggression, are often harmful, even when used sparingly.
 Rationalization, however, can be extremely helpful in some situations and extremely harmful in others.

 Going back to our example of Mike, he is not likely to be harmed by choosing to rationalize his situation.
 Rationalization can work well in his case because Mike is faced with logical challenges beyond his control (a sudden loss of employment).
 He can quickly alleviate his distress by recognizing that his desire to donate is logically inconsistent with his lack of a stable income.